Nine essential cybersecurity metrics for the new CISO

 7. Number of policy or control exemptions

 This can often be ignored or swept under the rug, but it is really important.
-“When I have joined organisations, I always ask for three years of audit findings and policy exceptions.
-I think it provides an understanding of the culture of the organisation – whether they truly fix things or kick the can down the road.”
+“When I have joined organizations, I always ask for three years of audit findings and policy exceptions.
+I think it provides an understanding of the culture of the organization – whether they truly fix things or kick the can down the road.”

 8. Internet-facing systems in the CMDB